davorg/davecross.co.uk/docs/projects/index.md

 list for every parliamentary constituency which includes the Twitter account of every candidate in that constituency.

+## Line of Succession

+[Line of Succession](https://lineofsuccession.co.uk/) is a site that will show you the first thirty names in the line of succession to the British throne on any date in the last 180 years.

 ## BBC Radio Streams

 Many years ago the [BBC Radio Streams project](https://dave.org.uk/streams)